Componolit/Cappulada/README.md

 - Function pointers
 - Templates

-This list is not exhaustive, of course.
-Also there are many corner cases that currently aren't working properly.
-Array support has not yet been implemented, too.
-So there's still a long list of todos:
+This list is not exhaustive.
+There are various corner cases that still need improvement.
+Array support has not been implemented, yet, but it is on our TODO list among other features:

 - Array support
 - properly handling all clang AST types